Welcome

 -

-Energy: Displays a summary of your energy consumption and production, with a date picker and distribution graph.
+Energy: Displays a summary of your energy consumption and production, with a date selector and a distribution graph.

-Each area you've created (e.g., "kitchen," "living room," "office") is represented by a similar panel.
-We'll use "living room" as a generic example to describe its structure.
+Each zone you have created (e.g., "kitchen", "living room", "office") is represented by a similar panel.
+We will use "living room" as a generic example to describe its structure.

 -